Boli Bolingoli: Celtic

 On 3 July 2019, Bolingoli signed a four-year deal with Celtic.

 On 19 September 2021, Bolingoli made his first competitive Celtic appearance back at the club following his loan spell at İstanbul Başakşehir, playing the full game against Livingston in a 1–0 defeat.

 On 22 February 2022, Bolingoli was loaned to Russian Premier League club FC Ufa.
 On 1 April 2022, the loan was terminated early.

 Mechelen

 On 12 July 2022, Bolingoli joined Belgian First Division A club Mechelen on a permanent deal, signing a two-year deal and returning to Belgium after five years.

+Standard Liège

+On 5 July 2024, Bolingoli signed a two-year contract with Standard Liège.

 Personal life

+Boli Bolingoli-Mbombo was born in Kinshasa, Democratic Republic of the Congo, on July 1, 1995.
 His younger brother, Emeraude and his two cousins, Romelu and Jordan Lukaku are also footballers, as was his uncle Roger Lukaku.

 In August 2020, Bolingoli broke COVID-19 quarantine rules by making a trip to Spain, without notifying his club, before returning and playing against Kilmarnock on 9 August 2020.
 His actions caused First Minister, Nicola Sturgeon to call for the postponement of Celtic’s next two games.
 He received a three-match ban from the Scottish FA for his actions.

 Bolingoli is eligible to play for DR Congo through his parents.